 We get so excited with the thought of VDI, we often forget to take a step back and focus on what we are trying to do.
 Here is a recent example… We need to find a way to get an application to our users.
 Our first problem is that many of our users are not… Continue reading Just the Apps

 The users matter first.
 This is why we have a blueprint for XenDesktop 7 because we want to avoid starting wrong.
 We want to make sure that the first thing we focus on are the users.
-Think about it this way, when building a house, one of the first things you have to figure out is what type of a house do you want/need (bungalow, cottage, mansion, split level, etc).
-Sometimes, you might determine that you don’t need a house and end up with a condo or apartment.
-To make this decision, you have to look at yourself and understand … Continue reading Begin your XenDesktop blueprint with your users
+Think about it this way, when building a house, one of the first things you have to figure out… Continue reading Begin your XenDesktop blueprint with your users

 I just got back from visiting friends who live about 2-3 hours away.
 Every time I take this trip, I decide if I will take the interstate or local highways.
 The interstate gets me there faster, but it is usually more stressful due to the number of people.
-Even though the interstate is faster, it feels longer as the road is straight and boring while the highway is more fun to drive.
-This is the same problem that plagues desktop virtualization.
-For those of you who were there in person or watched online, I got the change to host GeekSpeak … Continue reading What are you good at?
+Even though the interstate is faster, it… Continue reading What are you good at?

 One of the first questions someone doing desktop virtualization wants answered is usually one of the following questions How many servers do I need?
 How many IOPS?
 How many XenDesktop Controllers do I need?
 I've seen it many times and have been asked these questions many times.
-The typical answer is "It depends" (I really hate this answer BTW).
-The wrong answer is any number (You don’t have enough information).
-A more accurate answer is “Let’s solve for X, where X is the number of servers” (Pretty much the same thing as “It depends”, but we didn’t have to say … Continue reading Virtual desktop design – The right approach
+The typical answer is "It depends" (I really… Continue reading Virtual desktop design – The right approach

 I just got off the phone with Citrix helpdesk because I finally messed up my virtual desktop.
 I have a dedicated virtual desktop and I guess I installed/uninstalled too many things over the past few years.
 The same thing always happened to me with a traditional desktop.
 The good thing is that it only took… Continue reading The importance of user personalization within your virtual desktop

 One of the first questions that Project Accelerator asks you is what technical skillset you current have, with a list of about 20 different technologies.
 Why do we care?
 Let's say you have App-V experience, then when you get to the application delivery portion, we will probably recommend you use App-V for a subset of… Continue reading Project Accelerator Question 1 – Technical Skillsets